 - not to appoint an internal auditor.
-However the directors have appointed A Denton, a director, to carry out a programme of internal checks. - An Audit Committee, as part of the Finance/HR Committee, has been established to review the Monthly Management Accounts (MMAs).
+However the directors have appointed A Denton, a director, to carry out a programme of internal checks. - An Audit and Risk Committee, as part of the Directors' remit, has been established to review the Monthly Management Accounts (MMAs) and other Risk matters.